 It simply means to take care of yourself first and allow the other person to take responsibility for their own decisions and actions.

-When you detach or let go, you stop allowing your entire attention, choices, and behaviors revolve around the borderline person and start enjoying a relationship that is based on the two of you being different.
+When you detach or let go, you stop allowing your entire attention, choices, and behaviors to revolve around the borderline person and start enjoying a relationship that is based on the two of you being different.

 #4.
 Provide Emotional Validation